 Most Under-Appreciated – Plight of the Living Dead: What Real-Life Zombies Reveal About Our World – And Ourselves by Matt Simon

-Ask anyone I know in real life, and they’ll tell you I could not stop talking about this books for month.
+Ask anyone I know in real life, and they’ll tell you I could not stop talking about this book for months.
 If you want to learn about how batshit crazy nature is, this is the book for you.
 I honestly loved it (as weird as it is) and learned so many weird facts with which to gross out my friends and family.
 I was a little surprised to find out this has less than two-hundred ratings on Goodreads, because I think it deserves more.

 Most Anxiety-Inducing – Still Alice by Lisa Genova